Putin signs annexation of Ukrainian regions as losses mount

 Zelenskyy responded to the annexation by announcing Ukraine’s fast-track application to join NATO.
 In a decree released Tuesday, he also ruled out negotiations with Russia, declaring that Putin’s actions made talking to the Russian leader impossible.

+Two bodies were found in a factory in Kupiansk with their hands bound behind their backs, while two other bodies were found in Novoplatonivka, their hands linked by handcuffs.

+During his public speech, Kostin said officials found the bodies of 24 civilians, including 13 children and one pregnant woman, who had been killed in six cars near Kupiansk.
+It was not clear when the discovery was made.

-Russia and Ukraine gave conflicting assessments Wednesday of a Ukrainian counter-offensive in the Russian-occupied Kherson region.
+On the battlefield, Russia and Ukraine gave conflicting assessments of a Ukrainian counter-offensive in the Russian-occupied southern Kherson region.
 A Moscow-installed regional official insisted that Ukrainian advances had been halted.

-“As of this morning … there are no movements” by Kyiv’s forces, Kirill Stremousov said in comments to state-run Russian news agency RIA Novost.
-He vowed the Ukrainian fighters “won’t enter (the city of) Kherson.”
+“As of this morning … there are no movements” by Kyiv’s forces, Kirill Stremousov said Wednesday in comments to state-run Russian news agency RIA Novosti.

 The deputy head of the Ukrainian regional government, Yurii Sobolevskyi, said military hospitals were full of wounded Russian soldiers and that Russian military medics lacked supplies.
 Once they are stabilized, Russian soldiers were getting sent to Crimea, which Russia annexed from Ukraine in 2014.